 Weight gain is a common concern after menopause.

-“Your metabolism slows down with menopause, so you’ll need to modify your diet and activity,” said Dr. Melissa Emmerich, a Marshfield Clinic obstetrics and gynecology physician.
+“Your metabolism slows down with menopause, so you’ll need to modify your diet and activity,” said Dr. Melissa Emmerich, a Marshfield Clinic OB-GYN physician.
 “You’ll need more activity throughout the day and fewer carbohydrates in your diet.”